GoldAdventurer/TOURNAMENT/README.md

 #### Run the code

-Use the following command to test the database and the python functions written in the file tournament.py
+You can use the following command to test the database and the python functions written in the file tournament.py
 ```
 python tournament_test.py
 ```

 **Author**

-Christine D. selected wrote the code for the functions in tournament.py.
+C. D. wrote the code for the functions in tournament.py.

 **License**